Zireael07/awesome-tabletop-rpgs/readme.md

 - [Grande Lista dei GDR sotto licenza libera](https://forum.locandagdr.it/t/la-grande-lista-dei-gdr-sotto-licenza-libera/818) - warning, the list is in Italian and some entries are only in Italian [IT]

+If you are a creator rather than a player, and want to know what libre licenses you can use or what games to hack, look at this [list of libre RPGs by license](https://www.reddit.com/r/librerpg/wiki/list-of-libre-rpgs/)

 ## FAQ

 Q: I like \< insert name of a commercial system \>, are there free/open alternatives that I can hack?